testingisdocumenting/webtau/webtau-docs/znai/HTTP/openAPI-spec.md

 OpenAPI specification support is still in its early stage.
 It is fully functional but there are a few limitations to be aware of:
-* webtau currently only supports OpenAPI specification v2
+* WebTau currently only supports OpenAPI specification v2
 * specification matching is currently done based on the path and method
 * any HTTP requests which do not match any operation in the specification will not fail tests but will produce a warning on the console